patrikspiess/demo_patrikspiess/docs/source/build.rst

 CHANGELOG.md
 ============

-For every change update the CHANGELOG.mdCHANGELOG.md inf the project root directory to reflect the news.
+For every change update the CHANGELOG.md in the project root directory to reflect the news.
 Users and contributors need to know about changes in the project.
 When bumping the version the CHANGELOG.md gets a new section with the new version and the `Unreleased` section is cleared for the next upcoming changes.